“The Son of Man” by Charles L. O’Donnell

 And yet as the incarnate boychild Jesus of Nazareth, he sat at his mother’s knee, learning from her the sacred stories of his people, and how to address the Father they had in common (albeit in different senses).

 We know from her Magnificat that Mary was a woman of deep passion and yearning, gratitude and praise, and from the Annunciation account, we get a sense of her courageous trust.
 Luke 2:19 points to her contemplative nature, and the Passion narratives attest to her faithfulness.
-These qualities characterized the way she lived, and infused the spiritual instruction she gave her son.
+These qualities characterized the way she lived and infused the spiritual instruction she gave her son.

 Maybe it seems heretical to suggest that Jesus could learn anything from Mary or anyone else, especially how to interact with, interpret the word of, and honor the I AM he had coexisted with since eternity.
 But I don’t think so.
-In chapter 2 of his Gospel, Luke says that Jesus “grew and became strong, filled [becoming full of, increasing] with wisdom” (verse 40), and again, that he “increased in wisdom and in stature and in favor with God and man” (verse 52).
+In chapter 2 of his Gospel, Luke says that Jesus “grew and became strong, filled [becoming full of, increasing] with wisdom” (v.
+40), and again, that he “increased in wisdom and in stature and in favor with God and man” (v.
+52).
 It’s possible that this wisdom was imparted to him gradually by the Spirit—but the Gospels don’t mention the Spirit’s descent on him until his baptism as an adult.
 It’s only reasonable to believe that his parents played a role in his growing knowledge and understanding.

 Mary and Joseph would have steeped Jesus in all the beliefs and ritual practices of Judaism.
 (He didn’t have a rabbinical education, John 7:15 tells us, so their influence was all the more important.)
 They taught him the meaning of his name (“Yahweh’s salvation”), and probably the story of his miraculous conception.
 They taught him how to recite scripture and sing the traditional psalms, how to wear his tzitzit (prayer tassels), and how to observe the seven great annual feasts.
 They also brought him regularly to synagogue, establishing what Luke 4:16 refers to as “his custom”; here he heard the word of God read aloud and exposited, week after week.
 His knowledge and understanding would soon surpass that of his parents and the rabbis, and he would end up teaching them how to follow God.
 But until that turn, he was himself a student, absorbing most readily the words and living example of Mom and Dad.